Li720/FrameworksExplanation/README.md

 - BHeader and CHeader are header files within the headers directory of the framework
 - module.modulemap is the module map

 A framework can be **"static"** or **"dynamic"**.
 It is important to note that a **"static framework"** is really just a package with symbolic links to the compiled intermediate lib object and the associated headers.
 Thus a dynamic framework is a package containing various resources and a dynamic library.

+*There is no template to create a static framework in xCode (There is a static Library creation path) but there are several popular methods to make a static framework. ([This method](https://github.com/jverkoey/iOS-Framework) is pretty popular).*

 Should note that the definitions given above are really just a rough guide.